Export–Import Bank of China: Foreign aid and development assistance

 For concessional loans the bank advances a no interest or very low interest rate loan to a developing country government or agency to build a project (e.g. power plant, road, water treatment facility).
 The term of the concession loan is up to 20 years and a maximum grace period of 7 years is given.
 The preferential export buyer's credit is provided to a foreign borrower to purchase Chinese goods or services (e.g. construction contractor building the project).
+Concessional loans are a form of foreign aid and subsidized by the Chinese government revenues.
+They are denominated in renminbi.

-Like the concessional loan, this type of loan is also subsidized by the Chinese government.
-Interest rates are below market rates at around 3 to 6%.
-However, the preferential export buyer's credit is generally classified as a commercial loan rather than foreign aid even if the interest rate is very low because the purpose is to promote Chinese exports.
-These two types of loans are a major part of the financing support for China's Belt and Road Initiative.
+Preferential buyers' credits are denominated in U.S. dollars.
+Although their conditions are concessional, they are not subsidized by tax revenues.
+The preferential export buyer's credit is generally classified as a commercial loan rather than foreign aid even if the interest rate is very low because the purpose is to promote Chinese exports.

-During the Covid pandemic, the bank granted the government of Angola an undisclosed amount of debt relief.
+During the COVID pandemic, the bank granted the government of Angola an undisclosed amount of debt relief.

+In 2022, the bank signed an agreement with Hong Kong realtor group ESR Group and to invest in ASEAN infrastructure projects.

-In 2023, the EXIM Bank of China has agreed to support Sri Lanka's debt restructuring efforts.The news follow's India's promise to also support Sri Lanka through the debt restructuring program.
+In 2023, the Exim Bank has agreed to support Sri Lanka's debt restructuring efforts.
+The news follow's India's promise to also support Sri Lanka through the debt restructuring program.

+The bank has provided more than $1 billion in loans to the Maldives for upgrading infrastructure, including upgrading an airport, bridge construction, and relocating the country's port.

+Sri Lanka

+Beginning in the early 2000s, the Sri Lankan government sought to obtain funding from international creditors to develop Hambantota.
+The Sri Lankan government sought funding for the Hambantota Port project form both the United States and India, which both declined.

+After India declined to fund development of the port, Sri Lanka next sought funding from China.
+In July 2006, Sri Lankan foreign minister Mangala Samaraweera met in China with Exim Bank president Li Ruogu.
+After this visit, Sri Lanka and China agreed that both countries would encourage Chinese companies to participate in the port project and encourage the use of concessional loans from China to finance the project.
+Sri Lankan President Rajapaksa visited China in February 2007 and the visit resulted in China's decision to fund the port development.

+In 2023, Exim Bank provided Sri Lanka with an extension on Sri Lankan debt due in 2022 and 2023.